Course Outline

 - Log management

-- Review of existing Fiber Optical Network, SCADA, PLC for Power Plants, Sub-station and critical transformers.
+- Review of existing Fiber Optical Network, SCADA, PLC for Power Plants, Sub-stations, and critical transformers.

-- Upgrading from SCADA to local cloud based system ( not public cloud)
+- Upgrading from SCADA to local cloud-based systems (not public cloud)

 - Strategy for new policy for adopting smart devices